dlkakbs/biomed-research-engine/README.md

 Traditional payment systems:
 - make research actions too expensive,
-- bundle work into opaque services,
+- bundle work into opaque ervices,
 - and provide limited visibility into multi-stage workflows.

 This makes it hard to build modular, auditable, and fairly priced research pipelines.